 - a.
-The firm acted to rectify the non-compliance and is now fully compliant with the MLRs 2017. - b.
-The firm has cooperated with the SRA's AML Proactive Supervision and AML Investigations teams.
+Remedying harm the firm took steps to put in place a compliant FWRA and PCPs. - b.
+Cooperating with the investigation the firm has cooperated with the SRA's AML Proactive Supervision and AML Investigations teams.

 4.3 The SRA considers that a fine is the appropriate outcome because: